 Is Sustainability Just for the Wealthy?

-Often sustainability is presented on social media through rose-colored glasses.
-This contributes to this widely spread preconceived notion that everything we do for sustainability has to be grand and Instagramable.
-However, sustainability is not actually a competition over whose products are the most friendly to the environment– in fact, it’s quite the opposite!
-It’s about building a lifestyle that leaves the least amount of impact on the planet you can.
+Oftentimes, sustainability is presented on social media through rose-colored glasses.
+This contributes to this widespread preconceived notion that everything we do for sustainability has to be grand and Instagramable.

-You might be surprised to find out that people in developing countries actually have a lower carbon footprint than those in the West.
+You might be surprised to learn people in developing countries actually have a lower carbon footprint than those in the United States.
 Traditional lifestyles are inherently sustainable and cost significantly less than the standard American lifestyle.
-What are they doing that we should?
-Buy less, make items yourself, and practice minimalism.
+So, what are they doing that we should replicate?
+Simple: They’re buying less, making items themselves, and practicing minimalism.

-Try Samples Before Splurging on Clean Beauty Products
+3. Try Samples Before Splurging on Full-Size Beauty Products

-Just because a product is eco-friendly does not mean it is well-suited to your skin.
+Just because a beauty product is eco-friendly doesn’t mean it’s well-suited for your skin.
 Don’t get caught up in the cute packaging and awesome mission statement.
-In order to avoid buying a product that will then be wasted, ask for a sample to make sure it’s right for you.
+In order to avoid buying a full-size product that will then be wasted, ask for a sample to make sure it’s right for you.

-Keep in mind, the packaging for sample products is non-recyclable because of how small it is.
-If you can go in person to your favorite clean beauty store to test out potential products, this might help mitigate your waste contribution.
+Keep in mind: The packaging for sample products may be non-recyclable because of how small it is.
+Because of that, we recommend that you can go to your favorite clean beauty store in person to test out potential products.

 She also recommends trying to wash clothes in cooler temperatures and try to wash them less.
 This will actually prolong the life of your clothing too.
 You can even go old school and hang your clothes up to dry.